dltk-ai/qubitai-dltk/docs/source/getting_started/openDLTK_multiple_instance.rst

 Pre-requisites
 ================
-- 5 to 8 Ubuntu Machines with 2 vCPUs, 8 GB memory, 30GB Disk Space for each machine
+- 5 to 8 Ubuntu Machines with 2 vCPUs, 8 GB memory, 30GB Disk Space configurations for each machine
+- Configure VPC and all the remote machine should be in private subnet, with only private IP enabled for every remote machine.
 - Python3 installed on all the machines
 - Root/Admin privileges